exddc/virtualchime/README.md

 sudo apt-get install git
 ```

-Once you have installed Git, you can checkout the code by running the following command in the terminal:
+Once you have installed Git and added your ssh-credentials to GitHub, you can checkout the code by running the following command in the terminal:

 ```bash
 git clone git@github.com:exddc/virtualchime.git